 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(L), C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(L), C.R.S.
 The purpose of this regulation is to require clean and sanitary conditions for on-premises consumption licensees.

-- A. Each licensee selling alcohol beverages for consumption on the premises, shall maintain its establishment in clean and sanitary condition. - B. If the licensee is also required to be licensed by the Colorado Department of Public Health and Environment or any applicable local department licensing retail food establishments, it shall maintain the Colorado Department of Public Health and Environment or the local department retail food establishment licenses in full force and effect at all times while selling such alcohol beverages for consumption therein.
+- A. Each licensee selling alcohol beverages for consumption on the premises, shall maintain its establishment in clean and sanitary condition. - B. If the licensee is also required to be licensed by the Colorado Department of Public Health and Environment or the Denver Department of Excise and Licenses, it shall maintain the Colorado Department of Public Health and Environment or the Denver Department of Excise and Licenses license in full force and effect at all times while selling such alcohol beverages for consumption therein.